FUNCTIONAL MEDICINE SOLUTIONS FOR DIGESTIVE SYMPTOMS

 Depending on the patient and their symptoms, aiding digestion can be done a few ways, most of which do not involve taking a pill or powder.

 A simple daily tip for everyone is to drink a large glass of water with the juice of a quarter of a lemon in it before each meal.
 This aids in the production of stomach acid, helping the natural processes of digestion.

 Intestinal digestion can also be enhanced - this can be done in a variety of ways that will be specific to the patient and their needs.

 The use of digestive enzymes is a popular remedy for compromised stomach digestion.
-While it can help in some cases in the short term, there are ways to restore normal stomach/intestinal digestion and function of the affected tissues without the use of a long-term digestive aid.
+While it can help in some cases in the short term, there are ways to restore normal stomach/intestinal digestion and function of the affected tissues without the use of long-term digestive aid.

 Behind almost every digestive problem is an underlying microbiome imbalance or a bacterial, fungal, or viral infection.
 Most of these are misdiagnosed or undiagnosed, and leaving them untreated perpetuates symptoms.

 Another tool used frequently in cases of digestive upset is probiotics.
 There are typically three reactions to probiotics - those who notice a positive change, those who have a very negative reaction (experiencing additional pain and discomfort), and those who notice no difference at all.

 Most people do not notice a benefit from taking probiotics for a few reasons.
-It is not that having appropriate balance of probiotics in your intestinal tract is not important - it is only that the probiotics are either not the right strain, or it is not the right time for the body to utilize them, or the ‘bad’ bacteria need to be brought into balance in a different way.
+It is not that having an appropriate balance of probiotics in your intestinal tract is not important - it is only that the probiotics are either not the right strain, or it is not the right time for the body to utilize them, or the ‘bad’ bacteria need to be brought into balance in a different way.